Shuangy's Kitchensink

 In my family, my parents have always incorporated potatoes.
 And man, it really is the best part of the dish!

-The potatoes are added a bit later in the cooking process because they would get too soft and mushy otherwise.
+The potatoes are added a bit later on in the cooking process because they would get too soft and mushy otherwise.

 I don’t think I have had any western dishes that cook potatoes like that.